-If you’re currently on work placement in a frontline capacity (including in the health, allied health, education, childcare or community sectors), you should be eligible for our accredited workshops or courses.
+If you’re currently on work placement in a frontline capacity (including in the health, allied health, education, childcare or community sectors), you should be eligible for our nationally recognised workshops or courses.

 If you haven’t yet started work placement, please consider our DV-aware workshops instead.
-Once you start your placement, you should be eligible for our accredited workshops or courses.
+Once you start your placement, you should be eligible for our nationally recognised workshops or courses.

 Domestic and family violence and sexual assault cannot be excused or justified under any circumstances.
 All people subjected to domestic and family violence, regardless of their gender, need compassionate and highly responsive support and all those who use violence must be held accountable for it.